 Consultation can be with individuals where less that 20 people are involved within a 90 day period.

 Where 20 to 99 redundancies are anticipated in a 90 day period the collective consultation period is not less than 30 days

 For redundancy programmes of over 100 staff within 90 days a collective consultation process of at least 90 days must take place before the first dismissal.

 A single (or stand-alone) redundancy is hard to justify.
-It is vital that full records are kept of why the person was selected.
+It is vital that full argument and associated records are kept of why the person was selected.
 Without this evidence it is likely that the tribunal will view the redundancy as automatically unfair.

 When developing criteria, it is wise to solicit the help of an outsider who can test them for objectivity.
 Often jobs that appear different will be viewed the same by a tribunal and hence a pool of several exists where management believed there was a pool of one.